KNAthari/7.3-ruby-on-rails/README.md

 - Clone the project unto your local machine

-* Run 'rails db:migrate' command to migrate in order to run necessary rake tasks (Add articles, categories and descriptions)
+* Run `rails db:migrate` command to migrate in order to run necessary rake tasks (Add articles, categories and descriptions)

 * Run server with
 ```
-'rails server'
+rails server
 ```
 or
 ```
-'rails s'
+rails s
 ```

-* open your browser and type 'localhost:3000'
+* open your browser and type `localhost:3000`

 ## Future features